 On February 9, 2016 Environment and Climate Change Canada published a Consultation Document on Proposed Regulations for Microbeads in Personal Care Products Used to Exfoliate or Cleanse for a 30-day public comment period.

 Microbeads have been included in a final Order to add to Schedule 1.

 In July 2015, the Science Summary for microbeads was posted on Environment Canada's website.
 The related Notice was published in August 2015 in the Canada Gazette, Part I: Vol. 149, No. 31 - August 1, 2015 (PDF version 520 K)

 The report recommends that microbeads be considered to meet one or more of the criteria set out in section 64 of CEPA 1999.
 On this basis, the Department of the Environment published a Notice of Intent indicating that it is initiating the development of proposed regulations under CEPA 1999 to prohibit the manufacture, import, sale and offer for sale of microbead-containing personal care products that are used to exfoliate or cleanse.

 In August 2015, a Notice was issued in the Canada Gazette, Part I: Vol. 149, No. 31 - August 1, 2015 (PDF version 520 K) under section 71 of CEPA 1999.
 The Notice applied to microbead-containing personal care products that are used for exfoliating or cleansing the body.

-The purpose of the section 71 Notice is to obtain information on the import, export and use activities of microbeads for the 2014 calendar year.
+The purpose of the section 71 Notice was to obtain information on the import, export and use activities of microbeads for the 2014 calendar year.
 This data is essential for risk management and will ensure decisions made are based on the most relevant and up-to-date information available.